Isaque52/docker-basics/SYNTAX.md

 Each line in a Dockerfile is prefixed with a command keyword and then has a method signature

-Below is a non-exhaustive list of the command keywords and what they do
+Below is a **non-exhaustive** list of the command keywords and what they do.
+For a full list consult the official docker docs site

 `FROM` - Use this command followed by a link to the reference base image you wish to use